-What is the ideal length of the SEO Title?
+What Is the Ideal Length of an SEO Title?

 To make a great SEO title, you must also get the length right.
 Usually, search engines only display the first 50 to 60 characters of your title in the results and a maximum of 600 pixels.
 When your title becomes very long, search engines might cut it off by placing an ellipsis after the 60th character.
 Chances are, some important words might end up being cut.
 See the examples of our pages below:

 So why do search engines focus on pixel width versus character or word count?
 Some characters – such as “M” and “W” – take up more space compared to characters such as “I” or “T.” Be careful of your overall title width and try to avoid extra-wide letters if possible.
 Moreover, try to avoid all caps in your titles.
 Not only are they more difficult to read, but they would also take up more space.

 How Do You Write an SEO-Friendly Title?